AshKap32/GardenAR/README.md

 ### Launching the Frontend

-After installing the frontend, follow all of the instructions in the backend repository and then open the frontend in Xcode.
-To launch the frontend, simply press `Command + R` on your keyboard.
-Make sure to update BACKEND_HOST in Info.plist to match the address of the backend.
+After installing the frontend, follow all of the instructions in the backend repository.
+Once those steps are completed go ahead and then open the frontend in Xcode by clicking on the Xcode project file.
+Afterwards, click on the project name and navigate to the Info tab and locate the BACKEND_HOST property.
+To make sure the app runs with the backend, change the string propery to localhost.
+To launch the the app press `Command + R` on your keyboard.